jalagar/animated-art-engine/README.md

 If none of those methods work, follow instructions on gifski [gifski Github](https://github.com/ImageOptim/gifski).
 Gifski is crucial for this tool because it provides the best gif generation out of all the tools I checked out (PIL, imageio, ImageMagic, js libraries).

+If you want to output mp4s then:

+Install [ffmpeg](https://ffmpeg.org/).
+I recommend using brew `brew install ffmpeg` if you're on Mac OSX.
+If you don't have brew you can install it using [brew](https://brew.sh/) on Mac OSX.
+Or if you're on Windows you can install it using [Chocolatey](https://community.chocolatey.org/): `choco install ffmpeg`.

 If you plan on developing on this repository, run `pre-commit` to install pre-commit hooks.